adamancer/minsci/README.md

 ### Install using Miniconda

 The easiest way to install the minsci package is to use [Miniconda].
-Once you have Miniconda installed on your system, use the following commands to install minsci into its own environment:
+Once you have Miniconda installed on your system, open the Anaconda Prompt and use the following commands to install minsci into its own environment:

 ```
 cd /path/to/directory